GuFFy12/Discord-Token-Parser/README.md

-# https://github.com/GuFFy12/Discord-Token-Checker CHECK AND  PARSE TOKENS!
+# THIS CODE IS OUTDATED AND USES SHITTY FILE GLUING METHODS.
+I RECOMMEND USING https://github.com/GuFFy12/Discord-Token-Checker CHECK AND PARSE TOKENS!
 Parse discord tokens from any file, even if there is other shit in the file with them.

 Any.
 File.
 I glued together all html from the archives of tokenlogged users in discord, and the parser took the tokens from THEIR webhook tokenlogger😮